 690g (1.5lbs) of free-range pork tenderloin from Hokkaido.
 By far the most tender part of pork.
 Did you know that there are only two tenderloins per pig?
 The demand for pork tenderloins is always higher than what small family farmers can supply.
 That is one of the reasons what they always sell out fast or are unavailable in the first place.The tenderloin of pork is extremely lean and will cook very fast.
 Find the cooking instructions below.

 100% real free-range and naturally raised pork from Hokkaido, Japan, probably the only place in Japan that has space for free-roaming animals.
-Both farms are completely free-range in the Tokachi area of Hokkaido.
+All farms are completely free-range.
 And when we say free range we mean the real deal free-range.
 Spring, summer, autumn and winter - 24 hours, all year free-roaming.
 The images below are actual photos of the farms.

 Free-range pork, in this case, pastured pork tastes different because it is different!
 The pigs are able to exercise freely and build natural muscles without the aid of growth promoters.
 They get to wander and forage with the herd and interact and do not suffer the same stress as intensively farmed pigs.
 Give it a try and taste the difference!
 Raising pigs free-range on open pastures is an extremely cost-intensive operation that makes free-range pork more expensive compared to conventional pork products.